Welcome to Endodontic Excellence of Atlanta

-Named one of Atlanta’s Top Dentists in 2019 and 2020, Dr. King is proud to offer you high quality, stress-free, and safe root canal treatments.
-Dr. King attended The Dental College of Georgia at Augusta University and pursued her endodontic training at Virginia Commonwealth University.
-Having earned a Master of Science in Dentistry as well as an Endodontic Certificate, she is equipped with the latest education, training, and technology to provide the highest quality care.
+Named one of Atlanta’s Top Dentists in 2019 and 2020, Dr. King is proud to offer you high-quality, stress-free, and safe root canal treatments.
+As a diplomate of the American Board of Endodontics, she is equipped with the latest education, training, and technology to provide the highest quality care.
 Most importantly, she will ensure you understand the treatment you need and why, helping you feel relaxed and confident.

-What is an endodontist?
+What is a board-certified endodontist?
 A specialist in saving teeth.

 Why Do You Need an Endodontist?

 Beneath the hard outer surface of a tooth lies a soft tissue called the pulp.
 The pulp contains blood vessels, nerves and connective tissue.
 It extends from the center of the tooth and runs through a tunnel system (called “canals”) to the end of the roots.
 If the pulp becomes inflamed or infected, you may experience pain and swelling.
 It’s important to address the infection before it worsens.
 Endodontic treatment can eliminate any uncomfortable symptoms you may be experiencing and save your tooth.

 Dr. King will conduct a thorough evaluation of your tooth and mouth to create a customized treatment plan for you that provides the most superior outcome.
 There’s no one-size-fits-all approach.
 We do what’s best for you.

 Endodontic treatment, also known as root canal treatment, may be necessary if you’re experiencing discomfort or if your tooth is suffering from inflammation or an infection.
 The goal of our treatment is to eliminate infection, achieve patient comfort, and save your tooth.